Proxy Meaning Explained: What Is a Proxy Server?

 A web proxy is the easiest way to use a proxy server.
 You won't have to configure anything but simply navigate to the service's website.
 Once there, input the URL you'd like to visit, select a server location (if offered), and eventually, modify the cookie or script options.
 After that, the web proxy will forward your request to the proxy server you've selected and direct you to the website.

-Using web proxies, you can establish a proxy connection with just a few clicks.
+With a web proxy, you can establish a proxy connection in a few clicks.

 The advantage of using a web proxy is its simplicity: You don't have to configure anything and can take advantage of them so long as you have a browser and an Internet connection.
 Of course, they also suffer from some disadvantages: To start, they usually aren't very fast or reliable, making them poorly suited for video streaming.
 Compounding this, most of the time they only support web traffic.

-In our web proxy article, we've included everything you need to know about these browser-based tools.
+In our web proxy article, we detail everything you need to know about these browser-based tools.

 Web Proxy Browser Extension

-With a proxy browser extension, you won't need to visit the service's website each time you want to establish a proxy connection.
+With a proxy browser extension, you won't need to visit the service's website every time you want to create a proxy connection.

 Manual Configuration on Your Operating System

 If you'd like to use a proxy server for your entire Internet connection, you'll need to set this up at the operating system level.
-In Windows, two basic options exist for this when navigating to Settings > Network and internet > Proxy:
+Windows offers two basic options exist for this when navigating to Settings > Network and internet > Proxy:

 You can run an automatic setup script from your university or organization, or manually configure the proxy server.
 For this, you'll need the IP address of a proxy server, which you can take from our list of free proxies, or rent one for a fee.
 Free servers are often slow and/or unreliable.

-One advantage of configuring a proxy on your operating system is that you'll be able to use it for all of your Internet traffic.
+One advantage of configuring a proxy on your operating system is that you can use it for all of your Internet traffic.

-We've create a step-by-step guide for how to setup a proxy server on your operating system.
+We've created a step-by-step guide for how to setup a proxy server on your operating system.

 What Are the Disadvantages of a Proxy Server?